 - has stained or repaired areas

 - is bare wood

 - has high-gloss finishes

 - will go through drastic color changes

-Roll in straight lines, not a W or V pattern, towards yourself to minimize paint getting on you
+For the actual painting, roll in straight lines (not a W or V pattern) towards yourself to minimize paint getting on yourself.

 For vaulted ceilings start at the highest point and work your way down.
 Brush small areas in straight lines and after you complete a couple of sections smooth out the paint with a blank roller.

 Popcorn ceilings can be painted, but you’ll need to use a roller with a deeper knap.
 More paint is needed to get into the grooves of a textured ceiling but be careful not to get it too wet.